 The Agency had an agreement with the Albany Parking Authority to pay 25% of the generally offered parking rate to provide up to 50 parking spaces associated with the Hampton Plaza.
-The generally offered parking rate at December 31, 2012 and 2011 was \$140 per space per month.
-This agreement was terminated during the current year.

-Included in contractual expenses for December 31, 2012 and 2011 were expenses totaling \$10,500 and \$21,000, respectively, related to the agreement.
+The generally offered parking rate at December 31, 2012 was \$140 per space per month.
+This agreement was terminated during the year end December 31, 2012.
+Included in other expenses for December 31, 2012 were expenses totaling \$10,500, related to the agreement.